-My favorite type of line art decor, however, are posters with single-line writing.
-If you have some favorite phrases or quotes, you can make a great poster just by writing that phrase in a single line!
+My favorite type of line art, however, is posters with single-line writing.
+If you have some favorite phrases or quotes, you can make a great poster just by choosing a cool typeface and background, and writing that phrase in a single line.

-Tip: There are plenty of hand-written fonts in the Design Maker—make sure to give them a try!
+Tip: There are plenty of hand-written fonts in our Design Maker—make sure to give them a try!

-I have yet to set foot in a household that doesn’t have a single mug in it—they’re an essential household item that we use multiple times a day.
-There’s something special about enjoying your beverage of choice in your favorite mug, which makes them a great gift idea for anyone, and a must-have for your store.
+I have yet to set foot in a household that doesn’t have a single mug in it—they’re essential, and we use them multiple times a day.
+Plus, there’s something special about enjoying your beverage of choice in your favorite mug, which makes them a great gift idea for anyone, and a must-have for your store.

-When it comes to last-minute holiday gifts, holiday-themed mugs often come to the rescue..
-Whether it’s Mother’s Day, Independence Day, or St. Patrick’s Day, you can tailor your mugs for any holiday to have year-round demand.
+When it comes to last-minute holiday gifts, holiday-themed mugs often come to the rescue.
+Whether it’s Mother’s Day, Independence Day, or St. Patrick’s Day, you can tailor your mugs for any holiday to create year-round demand.

-You should also consider designing mugs which can be gifted at any time of year.
+You should also consider designing mugs that can be gifted at any time of year.

 There’s a running joke that people aren’t in the best mood before having their morning coffee.
-I’m one of those people (although I prefer tea), and it’s not a joke to me.
-Many people can relate, especially on Mondays, so mugs with edgy and sometimes even tongue-in-cheek texts are still very popular as gifts.
+I’m one of those people and it’s no joke to me.
+Many people can relate, especially on Mondays, so mugs with edgy and sometimes even tongue-in-cheek texts are pretty popular as gifts.

-Last on my list, pillows and blankets are a great gift idea for any grown-ups and kids alike.
-In this time of uncertainty caused by the pandemic, most people just want to snuggle up in their favorite blanket or rest their heads on a soft pillow after a long, hard day.
+Cozy coverings and plush pillows are a great gift idea for grown-ups and kids alike.
+In the cold winter months, most people just want to snuggle up with their favorite blanket or rest their heads on a soft pillow after a long, hard day.

-Pillows and blankets typically come in a solid color or have some sort of pattern design.
-If you have trouble picking the colors for your collection, consider looking at recent color trends.
-These peaceful, hushed tones are in right now, so sticking to similar shades can help these products appeal to a large audience.
+Pillows and blankets can come in solid colors or have some sort of pattern design.
+If you have trouble picking the right colors for your collection, consider looking at recent color trends.
+For example, peaceful, hushed tones are in right now, so sticking to similar shades might help these products appeal to a larger audience.

-Like with colors, pattern trends are constantly changing, but there are some patterns that will never grow old.
-Among those are classic takes like floral prints, animal prints, polka dots, and others.
+Similar to colors, pattern trends are constantly changing, but there are some patterns that’ll never grow old.
+Classic takes like floral prints, animal prints, polka dots, and others are evergreen.